 Certified Nonprofit Professional Credential

-The Certified Nonprofit Professional credential is the only national nonprofit credential preparing students (undergraduate, graduate, or post-graduate) for careers in nonprofit management.
-The CNP is a competency based credential.
+A Certified Nonprofit Professional credential is the only nationally recognized credential preparing students (undergraduate, graduate, or post-graduate) for careers in nonprofit management.
+The CNP is a competency-based credential.
 Through co-curricular activities including academics, participation in the registered student organization Nonprofit Leadership Student Alliance (NLSA), and an internship, you reach the 8 competencies needed to earn your CNP.

 Due to the unique combination of classroom training, practical experience and leadership activities, CNPs get hired and rise more quickly in their organizations.
 Plus, CNPs have access to CNP Central, a nonprofit resource hub that includes resources like mentorship programs, job postings, and nonprofit-focused discussion boards.